 This case illustrates the massive influence Facebook and other tech giants hold – even on events as significant as the US presidential elections.
 Although social networks wield this immense power, they don’t seem to cope with the responsibility that comes with it.

-While lawmakers across the Atlantic are trying to figure out how to stem the kind of political manipulation we’ve seen in this case, social media users should be extra careful when providing personal information
+While lawmakers across the Atlantic are trying to figure out how to stem the kind of political manipulation we’ve seen in this case, social media users should be extra careful when providing personal information.

 We recommend revoking access to applications that are no longer in use, as well as suspicious apps that offer you to get “likes,” followers or view private accounts on Instagram.
 For more tips on securing your social media profiles, read this article covering all major privacy concerns.

 If you feel you can no longer trust Facebook with the security of your private data, deleting your account is also an option to consider.